The Financial Literacy Australia (FLA) Grants program supports not-for-profit organisations to advance financial literacy in Australia.

 We are keen to support more projects like these.

-Subscribe to our newsletter to get notification of the 2017 grants round.
+Subscribe to our newsletter to get notification of future grants rounds.

 Steps in applying